Faazil/100-days-of-devops/challenges/week-07/day-46.md

 In this daily challenge, we are going to dockerized a 2-tier application.
 We have to create a docker compose file bundled with frontend and database containers. let's start...

-1. Login into App Server 2
+1. Access App Server 2
 2. Create a docker compose file

     ```sh